cpjobling/eg-247-textbook/_sources/filter_design/digital_filters.md

 As indicated on the lower left part of this window, we can choose the *Response Type* (Low-Pass, High-Pass, Band-Pass or Band-Stop), the **Design Method** (IIR or FIR) where an IIR filter can be Butterworth, Chebyshev Type I, Chebyshev Type II, or Elliptic, and FIR can be Window, Maximally Flat, etc., and the **Window**[^u72:note:8] can be Kaiser, Hamming etc. We must click on the **Design Filter**. buttom at the bottom right of the Block Parameters dialogue box to update the specifications.

++++ {"slideshow": {"slide_type": "notes"}}

+[^u72:note:8]: A window function multiplies the infinte length impulse response (IIR) by a finite width function, referred to a a window function, so that the infinite length series will be terminated after a finite number of terms in the series.
+This causes what is called *leakage* and results in additional ripple in the frequency domain.
+Windows of various shapes can be used to minimize this leakage for particular applications.
+The study of windowing functions is beyond the scope of this course.
+In the CPD course [Signal Processing Toolbox](https://matlabacademy.mathworks.com/R2023b/portal.html?course=mlsg#chapter=6&lesson=4&section=1) you were shown the use of windowing functions as a design method for approximating an ideal filter.
+EEE stidents will have experienced windowing effecrs in the EGA223 lab on ADC, DAC and filters.
+You can study windowing in more detail in Appendix E of {cite}`karris`.

 +++ {"slideshow": {"slide_type": "subslide"}}

 We will not give an actual example of the use of the Simulink filter design block in these notes.
 Instead we refer you to Example 11.7 in {cite}`karris` and also to the relevant page [Using Digital Filter Design Block](https://uk.mathworks.com/help/dsp/ug/using-digital-filter-design-block.html) in the MATLAB documentation site.
 There you will find documentation of the Digital Filter Design Block and several examples of its use.